 \subsection{Ablation Studies}

 To understand the contribution of individual design components, we perform ablations on the two key aspects of our system:

 \paragraph{Constrained RL} We evaluate the effect of constrained RL by comparing N-P3O against standard PPO with fixed regularization coefficients.
 Table~\ref{tab:constrainedRL} summarizes the results across success rate, peak ball velocities, and energy cost.
-N-P3O achieves the highest overall performance, with a success rate of 79.5\%, while maintaining smooth and stable motions characterized by a maximum linear velocity of $1.05 \text{ m/s}$ and maximum angular velocity of $2.13 \text{ rad/s}$.
+N-P3O achieves the highest overall performance, with a success rate of 79.5\%, while maintaining smooth and stable motions characterized by lower maximum angular velocity and energy consumption at a small cost to peak ball velocity.
 Energy consumption is also substantially reduced to $108.6 \text{ J/s}$, less than half that of PPO.
 These results confirm that the constrained optimization in N-P3O mitigates unsafe behaviors and improves both efficiency and stability, leading to the possibility of more reliable real-world deployment.

 \paragraph{Student adaptation} Finally, we evaluate the role of the final student adaptation stage by comparing policies before and after online adaptation.
 As shown in Table~\ref{tab:adaption}, the adapted student achieves a success rate of 79.5\% with a kick accuracy of 0.956, while also reducing energy consumption to $110.78 \text{ J/s}$.
 In contrast, the pre-adaptation student attains only 52.3\% success and 0.807 accuracy, consuming more than twice as much energy ($256.2 \text{ J/s}$).
-For reference, the privileged teacher policy trained without sensor noise achieves slightly higher accuracy (0.962) and success (82.3\%).
+For reference, the privileged teacher policy trained without sensor noise achieves slightly higher success (81.1\%).
 These results highlight the fact that online adaptation is essential for handling partially observed states that cannot be addressed by distillation of a privileged teacher policy.